Woman recovers wallet lost 46 years ago in California

 “I would have never imagined,” said Tom Stevens after locating the wallet among old candy bar wrappers, ticket stubs and soda cans.

-Stevens told the Ventura County Star he then went on social media to try to locate the owner based off of clues in the wallet, including old photos, a Grateful Dead concert ticket from 1973 and a California driver’s license for Colleen Distin that expired in 1976.
+Stevens told the Ventura County Star he then went on social media to try to locate the owner based on clues in the wallet, including old photos, a 1973 Grateful Dead concert ticket and a California driver’s license for Colleen Distin that expired in 1976.
 There was no money in the wallet.

 “Does anyone know Colleen Distin?” he asked on the theater’s Facebook page.
 “While doing some maintenance we have found her wallet.
 There are a bunch of pictures of people, and they are super cool from that era also.
 Someone may want them.
 So if you are, or if you know Colleen, drop us a line and we will have it here for you!”